rmkraus/video-search-and-summarization-devx/.devx/README.md

  - access to NVIDIA cloud resources and documentation
  - a running copy of the VSS blueprint
- - turn-key, portable, developement environment
+ - turn-key, portable, development environment
  - a custom integrated application

  The entire lab can take anywhere from 1 to 2 hours to complete.